Ferdowsi University of Mashhad

-Ferdowsi University of Mashhad (FUM, دانشگاه فردوسی مشهد, Danushgah-e Ferdusi-ye Mashhad) is a public university in Mashhad, the capital city of the Iranian province of Razavi Khorasan.
-FUM is named after Abul-Qâsem Ferdowsi Tusi, who is considered to be the national epic poet of Greater Iran.
+Ferdowsi University of Mashhad (FUM, دانشگاه فردوسی مشهد) is a public university in Mashhad, the capital city of the Iranian province of Razavi Khorasan.
+FUM is named after Abul-Qâsem Ferdowsi, who is considered to be the national epic poet of Greater Iran.
 Having been established in 1949, FUM is the third-oldest modern university in Iran.

-FUM is among the most prestigious universities in Iran, and had been ranked as the 3rd best university of the nation in the 2018 ISC rankings published by the Iranian government.
+FUM is among the most prestigious universities in Iran, and was ranked as the 3rd best Iranian university in the 2018 ISC rankings published by the Iranian government.
 FUM offers 180 bachelors, master's, and Ph.D. programs to 30,000 students.
 It has 810 faculty members and 2500 staff members.
-FUM has the highest number of enrollments of foreign students in Iran.
-Foreign students, from countries such as Afghanistan, Syria, and Iraq make up a significant portion of the students.
+FUM has the highest number of enrollments of foreign students in Iran, especially from neighboring countries such as Afghanistan, Syria, and Iraq.

 Mission

 The mission of the Ferdowsi University of Mashhad is to educate the citizens and citizen-leaders of society based on divine principles of Islam and scientifically qualified centers of excellence.
-FUM has some mosques, the most prominent of which is the mosque of Imam Reza (which was built a few years ago).
+FUM has some mosques, the most prominent of which is the mosque of Imam Reza which was built in 1993.